Azure-Samples/azure-serverless-iot-button/README.md

 1. Open the [Azure Portal](https://portal.azure.com) and sign-in with an account
 1. Click the **+** or **Create a resource** button in the top left, select **Internet of Things** and then **IoT Hub**
-1. Provide a *globally* unique name for your hub, and select the pricing tier (Basic tier if fine)
+1. Provide a *globally* unique name for your hub, and optionally select the pricing tier (Basic tier if fine)
 1. Create/Select a resource group
 1. Select the option to pin to dashboard
 1. Click the create button